keronei/latino-posts/README.md

 flutter pub get
 ```

 Alternatively, open the project using your favourite editor, let it sync to completion.

-If you feel lucky, you can grab <this APK> and run in on your Android device directly.

 ## Tests
 Before making any changes on the app, it is recommended to run the unit tests first and find out if there's any unexpected behaviours.